-- 20.1 The maximum amount by fiscal year, of costs for policing services described in the budget in Schedule "A", is established at: - a) \$310,297\$ for fiscal Year 2009-2010; - 20.2 Canada and Québec shall contribute funds for each fiscal year in accordance with the following ratio: Canada shall pay its contribution of fifty-two percent (52%) and Québec shall pay its contribution of forty-eight (48%) percent. - a) For the 2009-2010 fiscal year, their respective contribution shall be: - i) \$161,355 for Canada; - ii) \$148,942 for Québec.
+- 20.1 The maximum amount funded by Canada and Québec by fiscal year, of costs for policing services described in the budget in Schedule "A", is established at \$458,662 for each fiscal year. - 20.2 Canada and Québec shall contribute funds in accordance with the following ratio: Canada shall pay its contribution of fifty-two percent (52%) and Québec shall pay its contribution of forty-eight (48%) percent for each fiscal year.
+Their respective contribution shall be for each fiscal year: - i) \$ 238,504 for Canada; - ii) \$ 220,158 for Québec.